History of the cooperative movement: Co-operative Women's Guild

+Chinese Industrial Cooperatives

 Other developments

 In Russia the village co-operative (obshchina or mir), operated from pre-serfdom times until the 20th century.

 Raiffeisen and Schultz-Delitsch developed an independently formulated co-operative model in Germany, the credit union.
 The model also moved abroad, reaching the United States by the 1880s and the Knights of Labour's projects.
 Leland Stanford, the railroad magnate and Robber Baron, became a Senator and advocated for co-operatives.
 By 1920 a national association had formed in the U.S. This organization began to develop international programs, and by the 1970s, a World Council formed.

 Co-operatives in the U.S. have a long history, including an early factory in the 1790s.
 By the 1860s Brigham Young had started applying co-operative ideas in Utah, and by the 1880s, the Knights of Labor and the Grange both promoted member-owned organizations.
 Energy co-operatives were founded in the U.S. during the Depression and the New Deal.

 Diverse kinds of co-operatives were founded and have continued to perform successfully in different areas: in agriculture, wholesale purchasing, telephones, and in consumer-food buying.

 James Warbasse, an American doctor, became the first president of the U.S. National Co-operative Business Association.
 He wrote extensively on co-operative history and philosophy.
 Benjamin Ward began an important effort in co-operative economic theory in the 1950s, with Jaroslav Vanek developing a general theory.
 David Ellerman began a line of theoretical thinking beginning with legal principles, developing especially the labor theory of property, and later reaching a treatment which evaluates the role of capital in labor managed firms using the conventional economic production formula Q = f(K, L).
 At one point in the 1990s he worked at the World Bank with Nobel laureate Joseph Stiglitz.